Ease of Use

 Elementor was created by Yoni Luksenberg and Ariel Klikstein in 2016.
 The company is headquartered in Tel Aviv, Israel.

 While there are dozens of page builders to choose from for a WordPress website, Elementor is probably the best (or one of the best) of them in just about every way possible.

-In this Elementor review we are going to explain in detail every aspect of this page builder.
-However, in this particular section you will find a quick overview of some of the key features of Elementor.
+In this review we are going to explain in detail every aspect of Elementor.
+However, in this particular section you will find a quick overview of some of the key Elementor features.

 First of all, Elementor is extremely easy to use, thanks to its drag and drop interface.
 You can simply drag and drop widgets on the page and start creating your website without any kind of coding required.

 If you don’t want to design your website from scratch, Elementor has you covered, as it comes with tons of templates that you can use as a starting point.

 With Elementor’s widgets, you will never run out of design possibilities, as you can customize everything to match your needs.